filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

 Having registered as a miner, it's time to start making and checking tickets.
 At this point, the miner should already be running chain validation, which includes keeping track of the latest tipsets seen on the network.

 For additional details around how consensus works in Filecoin, see {{<sref expected_consensus>}}.
-For the purposes of this section, there is a consensus protocol (Expected Consensus) that guarantees a fair process for determining what blocks have been generated in a round, whether a miner should mine a block themselves, and some rules pertaining to how "Tickets" should be validated during block validation.
+For the purposes of this section, there is a consensus protocol (Expected Consensus) that guarantees a fair process for determining what blocks have been generated in a round, whether a miner is eligible to mine a block itself, and other rules pertaining to the production of some artifacts required of valid blocks (e.g. Tickets, ElectionProofs).

-## Ticket Generation
+## Mining Cycle

-For details of ticket generation, see {{<sref expected_consensus>}}.

-New tickets are generated using the last ticket in the ticket-chain.
-Generating a new ticket will take some amount of time (as imposed by the VDF in Expected Consensus).

-Because of this, on expectation, as it is produced, the miner will hear about other blocks being mined on the network.
-By the time they have generated their new ticket, they can check whether they themselves are eligible to mine a new block (see {{<sref leader_election>}}).

 At any height `H`, there are three possible situations:

-- The miner is eligible to mine a block: they produce their block and form a Tipset with it and other blocks received in this round (if there are any), and resume mining at the next height `H+1`.
+- The miner is eligible to mine a block: they produce their block and propagate it.
+They then resume mining at the next height `H+1`.
 - The miner is not eligible to mine a block but has received blocks: they form a Tipset with them and resume mining at the next height `H+1`.
-- The miner is not eligible to mine a block and has received no blocks: they run leader election again, using:
+- The miner is not eligible to mine a block and has received no blocks: prompted by their clock they run leader election again, incrementing the epoch number.
-    - their losing ticket from the last leader election to produce a new ticket (the `Tickets` array in the block to be published grows with each new ticket generated).
-    - the ticket `H + 1 - K` blocks back to attempt to generate an `ElectionProof`.

 This process is repeated until either a winning ticket is found (and block published) or a new valid Tipset comes in from the network.